mabruras/sqapi/sqapi/plugins/README.md

 ###### Data
 Data object fetched from the `data store`, in bytes.
-Access to this data object will in most cases be through use of a file handler, and will typical have default IO methods available.
+Access to this data object will in most cases be through the use of a file handler, and will typical have default IO methods available.

 #### Database Scripts